The growth rates of automaton groups generated by reset automata: Properties of Lg

 Now let $w=\ldots w_{-k}\ldots w_{-1}w_{0}\Skip{w_1}{}{w_{k}}\ldots$ be a bi-infinite word.
 We show that $A$ and $B$ process this word identically.
 Let $w_i$ $i \in \mathbb{Z}$ denote the $i$\textsuperscript{th} letter of $w$.
 Then the $i$\textsuperscript{th} letter of $A(w)$ is $A_p(w_i)$ where $p$ is the state of $A$ forced by $\Gamma = \Skip{w_{i-k}}{}{w_{i-1}}$, the word of length $k$ immediately to the left of $w_i$.
 Likewise the $i$\textsuperscript{th} letter of $B(w)$ is $B_{q}(w_i)$ where $q$ is the state of $B$ forced by $\Gamma$.
 Therefore $(\Gamma, p, q)$ is an allowed triple.
 However from above we know that $A_{p}(w_i) = B_{q}(w_i)$.
 Since $i \in \mathbb{Z}$ was arbitrary, $A(w) = B(w)$, and $A = B$ since $w$ was arbitrary and $A$ and $B$ are assumed minimal. \end{proof}

 \begin{Remark} Recall that a group is said to be \emph{residually finite} if for any non-identity element $g$ of the group, there is a homomorphism onto a finite group mapping $g$ to a non-trivial element.
 Corollary \ref{corollaryusefulnessofperms} part (i) demonstrates that the group $\hn{n}$ is residually finite.
-This is because the map sending $A \in \hn{n}$ to $\overline{A}_{k+1}$ in the symmetric group on $n^{k+1}$ points where $k$ is the synchronizing level of $A$ is a homomorphism. \end{Remark}
+This is because given $A \in \hn{n}$ a non-identity element that is synchronizing at level $k$, the map sending $B \in \hn{n}$ to $\overline{B}_{k+1}$ in the symmetric group on $n^{k+1}$ points, is a homomorphism that maps $A$ to a non-trivial element. \end{Remark}

 \begin{Remark} Part (ii) of Corollary \ref{corollaryusefulnessofperms} demonstrates that if $B \in \spn{n}$ is synchronizing at level $j \ge 1 \in \mathbb{N}$, and $A \in \spn{n}$ is synchronizing at level $k \ge 1 \in \mathbb{N}$, then $B$ commutes with $A$ if and only if $\overline{A}_{j+k+1}$ commutes with $\overline{B}_{j+k+1}$ by Claim \ref{claim-SyncLengthsAdd}. \end{Remark}